-In addition to the board, we also enjoy the support of partners and other volunteers, so we are able to put a serious and enthusiastic organization down!
+In addition to the board, we also enjoy the support of partners and enthusiastic volunteers, which enables us to be a serious and enthusiastic organization to put down!

-Since January 2009 we are enthusiastically supported by two ambassadors, Hans Rijnbende and Ties cake, both celebrities in Rheden and surroundings.
+Since January 2009, we enthusiastically supported by two ambassadors, Hans Rijnbende and Ties cake, both celebrities in Rheden and surroundings.

-Ties cake is among others from 1986 18 years long been Mayor of Rheden and has always been closely involved in international trade relations.
+Ties cake is from 1986 include 18 long been Mayor of Rheden and has always been closely involved in interna tional relations.

 Our current board

-Vincent van Wenum, president of Salek and idealistic 'gooder' on a small scale.
+Vincent van Wenum, chairman of Salek and idealistic "idealist" on a small scale.

 Resident at Deventer.
 I am responsible for recruitment.

 I would like to contribute in this way to an equal distribution of wealth in our world.
-Everyone knows that there is no good balance but how do you create more balance and how to prevent further imbalance.
+Everyone knows there is no good balance but how do you create more balance, or how to prevent further imbalance.
 I would rather see a structural approach in development aid offered.
-Where you have a transparent organization that ensures that the majority also gets where it is needed.
+Where you have a transparent organization that ensures that the most part also ends up where it is needed.

-This is also the philosophy of Salek foundation and its members so I'm glad I can contribute to this group of 'do-gooders'!
+This is also the philosophy of the Salek foundation and its members so I'm glad I can contribute to this group gooders'!

 My name is Ellen Radstake and I'm already 5 years old secretary and treasurer of the Foundation Salek.
 Actually I Handyman and jump in when needed.

-I think it's important that children all over the world the same opportunity to work on their future, and especially a choice to have what their future will look like.
+I think it is important that children have the same opportunities all over the world to work on their future, and especially a choice to have what their future will look like.
 And that means that quality education should be, but also that education is practical.
-Children need it later to something in the labor market, within their families or within their society.
+Children need it later to something on the labor market, within their families or within their community.

-Salek Foundation pursues these goals, in close cooperation with the local population.
+Salek Foundation is committed to these goals, in close cooperation with the locals.
 They know very well what they need.
 And we also make appointments independently how they will maintain the facilities.
-Development only makes sense if they can it himself further without remaining dependent on foreign aid.
+Development assistance is only useful if they can have them further without remaining dependent on foreign aid.

 I'm Robert Jan Lamers, 40 years (2012), residing in Doetinchem.
-I am responsible for local contacts in the projects and care for automation within the organization such as the websites.
+I am responsible for the local contacts in the projects and responsible for automation within the organization such as the websites.

-In this way I hope to contribute a bit to a more equitable distribution of opportunities in this world.
+In this way I hope to contribute a bit to a fairer distribution of opportunities in this world.

 Education is the future!

 Did you know that a NIPO survey shows that 53% of donors believe that charities spend money on the wrong things?
-Fortunately, we have now Salek, a very transparent organization where every dollar is where it belongs.
+Fortunately we have now Salek, a very transparent foundation which every euro is where it belongs.
 We are going to accompany it personal!